corenel/dotfiles/README.md

 # dotfiles

-My dotfiles on both macOS and Ubuntu.
+My dotfiles for both macOS and Ubuntu.
 That config runs flawlessly on my workstations with macOS 10.12.6 and Ubuntu 16.04.3 LTS.

 ## Usage